red-isbe/isbe-contracts/docs/generated/client/networkdirectory.md

 function getNetworksCount() external view returns (uint256 count)
 ```

-Gets the total count of networks in the catalog
+Gets the total count of networks in the directory

 _Efficient way to get total count without fetching all data_